The Ford Maverick Hybrid Could Get a New AWD System

 Will the Maverick Hybrid have a new AWD system?

 The 2023 Ford Maverick Hybrid could gain a new AWD system.
-Ford recently patented a new triple AWD system that can alter the amount of torque sent between the ridge and left wheels.
+Ford recently patented a new triple AWD system that can alter the amount of torque sent between the right and left wheels.
 This would make the tiny Maverick incredibly capable.

 But there is a slight catch.
 Ford hasn’t revealed which vehicles the new AWD system will be made for.
 The Ford Bronco and Ford F-150 have a body-on-frame system with four-wheel drive.
 The new setup could be for the AWD options like the Ford Explorer, Escape, and Maverick.